Kirillzzy/socialMilk/PrivacyPolicy.md

 What personal information do we collect from the people that visit our app?

 We do not collect information from visitors of our app.
-Groups, friends or other details to help you with your experience.
+Your page information, groups, friends or other details to help you with your experience.

 When do we collect information?